What is Rapid Prototyping?

 Improved communication

-There are no real drawbacks directly related to 3D printing technologies for rapid prototyping.
-Each of them has its advantages and problems that will limit them to certain applications.
-The disadvantage is rather the fact of having to possess several of these technologies and to master them perfectly to optimize their use.
-Many companies have their own machines, but we strongly recommend that you work with a professional who can advise you on the right technology and materials for your project.
-An additive manufacturing specialist will help you get straight to the point and avoid many setbacks while learning 3D printing.
-Entry level FDM machines are now around 200€ but can hardly compete with 300,000€ machines.
-Moreover, finishes such as metallization and chrome plating are not easy to achieve if you are not properly equipped.
+There aren’t really any drawbacks directly linked to 3D printing technologies for additive manufacturing.
+Each has its own advantages and problems, which limit them to certain applications.
+The disadvantage is that you need to own several of these technologies and master them perfectly to optimize their use.
+Many companies have their own machines, but we strongly recommend working with a professional who can advise you on the right technology and materials for your project.
+An additive manufacturing specialist will help you get straight to the point and avoid many setbacks as you learn to 3D print.
+Entry-level FDM machines can be found today at around €200, but can hardly compete with €300,000 machines.
+What’s more, finishes such as metallization and chrome plating are not easy to achieve if you’re not properly equipped.

-3D printing technologies for rapid prototyping
+3D printing technologies for additive manufacturing

-At Axis, we use the main ones such as :
+At Axis, we use the main :

 Raplas

-. - The
+.

 Multi jet fusion